DIY Earthenware Lamp: Thrifted to Pottery Barn Style

-First, The Lamp
+First, Find The Lamp

 It would be best to have an idea of what you want before thrifting.
 So, I studied and took screenshots of the lamps I liked.

 Sometimes, I think, “this was meant to be”!
 I walked right into my local Goodwill and immediately spotted this lamp.
+I was thrilled with the size and shape of this $7.00 lamp.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-Thrifted Lamp Makeover
+How To Prepare Thrifted Lamp For Makeover

 The first step is to add some texture.
 One of the easiest ways to do this is to use Rust-oleum Textured Spray Paint to cover the entire surface.